 The BEG02 beach profile at Galveston Island State Park is being incorporated into another study by Bureau scientists.
 The Bureau of Economic Geology is responsible for monitoring the impacts of geotextile tubes (geotubes) that have been installed along Galveston Island, Follets Island, and Bolivar Peninsula.
 Tropical Storm Frances placed many homes in this stretch of coast in danger of being damaged or destroyed during subsequent storms and gradual shoreline retreat.
-In an effort to prevent such damage from occurring, geotube storm protection projects were constructed as temporary erosion control measures.
-Part of the study is to determine effects of geotube projects to adjacent beaches, as well as determining beach width changes between geotube-backed beaches and beaches without these human-made structures.
-BEG02 is south of a geotube project in the Pirates Beach community.
+In an effort to prevent such damage from occurring, geotextile tube storm protection projects were constructed as temporary erosion control measures.
+Part of the study is to determine effects of these projects to adjacent beaches, as well as determining beach width changes between tube-backed beaches and beaches without these human-made structures.
+BEG02 is south of a geotextile tube project in the Pirates Beach community.

 Profiles measured by Port Aransas and Port Isabel students are the third in their time series.
 The beaches are distinctly different from one another and from the Ball High beaches.
 The Port Aransas profiles on Mustang Island have high foredunes, and a seawall backs the Port Isabel profiles (see profile plots in Appendix C) on South Padre Island.
 The beaches of Mustang Island appear to be relatively stable.
-The increase of 59 m3/m between February 2001 and March 2002 is due to a push-up pile of sand and sargassum adjacent to the foredune.
+The increase of 59 m/m between February 2001 and March 2002 is due to a push-up pile of sand and sargassum adjacent to the foredune.
 The students at Port Isabel High School will be able to map trends on shoreline change due to nourishment projects that take place biannually in the northern section of the city of South Padre Island.
-A nourishment project was taking place during December of 2000, with another scheduled for December 2002.
+Nourishment projects have been observed by Port Isabel students in December 2000 and 2002.
 Although the sand from these nourishment projects is not placed on the beaches that are monitored by the high school students it may still have an impact later.